 \section{Appendix}

-This appendix is organized in the following way: Appendix~\ref{sec:dataset-lfan-hall-label-error-modification} describes relabeling procedure of annotation labels of \texttt{LFAN-HALL} dataset.
-Appendix~\ref{sec:experiment-setups} details the experimental setup.
+This appendix is organized in the following way: Appendix~\ref{sec:experiment-setups} details the experimental setup.
+Appendix~\ref{sec:dataset-lfan-hall-label-error-modification} describes relabeling procedure of annotation labels of \texttt{LFAN-HALL} dataset.
 Appendix~\ref{sec:additional_experimental_results} contains additional results related to the hallucination detection experiments (Section~\ref{sec:assessment} of the main paper).
-Key facts regarding the datasets used for experiments are collected in Section~\ref{sec:datasets}.
 Appendix~\ref{sec:qualitative_results} shows qualitative results of the hallucination detection by \texttt{MMD-Flagger}.
-Comparing kernel length settings are described in Appendix~\ref{sec:comparison_kernel_length_scale_selection}.
+Comparing kernel functions are described in Appendix~\ref{sec:comparison_kernels}.
 We show the \texttt{MMD-Flagger} hallucination detection results using vectors from intermediate layers of models in Appendix~\ref{sec:hallucination_detection_using_vectors_in_intermediate_hidden_states}.
 Finally, we investigate the variability of the proposed hallucination detection procedure in Appendix~\ref{sec:detection-stability-mmd-hallucination-flagger}.

 \printappendixtoc